He's on the Phone: Critical reception

 Upon its release, Christopher Burns from Associated Press wrote that the song is "truly plastic, shameless Eurodisco with plenty of strings and horns.
 The hotel life, forget your wife, you're on your own, they sing in 'He's on the Phone'.
 It's a contrast from the more experimental stuff Saint Etienne has done in the past."
-Larry Flick from Billboard described it as a "twirlin' U.K. club smash", that with "its deliciously sweet pop hook and adorable girl-group vocals" is "ripe for pop radio picking."
+Larry Flick from Billboard magazine described it as a "twirlin' U.K. club smash", that with "its deliciously sweet pop hook and adorable girl-group vocals" is "ripe for pop radio picking."
 He also stated that Motiv8 "kicks a snappy hi-NRG beat on its jiggly remix".
-James Masterton for Dotmusic complimented it as a "fantastic single", noting that "this is the first time they have ever release an out-and-out pop stomper."
+James Masterton for Dotmusic named it a "fantastic single", noting that "this is the first time they have ever release an out-and-out pop stomper."
 He concluded, "One of Britain's most unique bands is finally a major chart force."
 Swedish Expressen highlighted it as "lovely".
 Ross Jones from The Guardian stated, "Saint Etienne's marriage to Europop is now official.
 'He's on the Phone' has it all – schlurping cymbals, swooping strings, pumping piano, forlorn chords, heartbroken lyrics, ramblings in a foreign tongue..."
 Taylor Parkes from Melody Maker named it Single of the Week, writing, "This is winter disco, sweet, sad and strong.
 You don't have to buy it, just believe in it."
-Brad Beatnik from Music Weeks RM Dance Update gave it four out of five, saying the single has "a very upbeat Euro feel that's both sassy and trashy."
+Brad Beatnik from Music Weeks RM Dance Update gave it a score of four out of five, noting that the single has "a very upbeat Euro feel that's both sassy and trashy."

 In his Record Mirror dance column, James Hamilton named it a "sweetly enunciated tuneful gentle ditty".
 John Robinson from NME wrote, "In fact, 'He's on the Phone' is very much entirely standard Etienne — slightly wistful initial melancholia daubed with essence of Peter Purves — and poses the same question: why the Hi-NRG drumbeats of marauding arse?"
 Another NME editor, Jim Wirth, called it "stunning", adding that the single, with 'Sylvie', are "a stellar amalgamation of handbag house and Bacharachian pop aesthetics."
 Rob Sheffield from Rolling Stone named it the "perfect" U.K. hit.
 Gina Morris from Select considered it "a splendid life-affirmating disco tune".
-Mark Frith from Smash Hits gave it a top score of five out of five and named it Best New Single, writing, "In a strong fortnight for singles, Saint Etienne still manage to be head and shoulders above the rest; [...]
+Mark Frith from Smash Hits gave it a full score of five out of five and named it Best New Single, writing, "In a strong fortnight for singles, Saint Etienne still manage to be head and shoulders above the rest; [...]
 1) It is produced by Motiv 8 who have turned a usually wimpy sounding group into kings of the dancefloor.
 2) It's got good "bits": silences, bits in French, ace build-ups.
 3) St Etienne never release bad records, apart for their ballads which are uniformly awful.
 4) It sounds best really loud."
 He concluded, "This single is a great big pounding pop classic.
 Bangin'."